 There are formal stages a Neighbourhood Plan document has to pass through – firstly submission to the District Council, which then carries out a consultation, beyond that there is then an external inspection by a Planning Inspector, after that there is a local Referendum for the community to vote whether they support the plan.
-It is hoped the Edenbridge Neighbourhood Plan will have passed through all the stages this by early next year.
+It is hoped the Edenbridge Neighbourhood Plan will have passed through all the stages by spring next year.

 Click on this link to see the report from the 2016 consultation on the early drafts for policies Draft Policies survey Report